pedromorenovillar/CodePen-replica/README.md

 # Coding-Foundations-Project

-A replica of the CodePen.io homepage – landing page section to demonstrate what I've learned in the course.
+A replica of the CodePen.io homepage – landing page section to demonstrate that I've learnt the frontend coding foundations: HTML 5, CSS and FlexBox.

 ## Project requirements